 - It needs to manage the transition from the enclosure of medieval streets to more open space, as people move from or to the city centre.
 The sense of enclosure shifts from buildings immediately bordering the street, to a space where enclosure is provided by a small number of key, large buildings.
 The design of landscaping and structures, and management of views, needs to respond to this.

 - It needs to deal with the new development on the far side of The Foss, where the visual boundary will be the rear of substantial new buildings.
 The design of the space (including structures and planting) needs to consider enclosure and control of views – where they are needed for legibility (seeing key buildings or routes) and where they can be more enclosed to provide shelter for all-year use.
 This would include considering prevailing winds and the path of the sun.

 - It needs to manage level differences.
-Consideration needs to be given to the level difference between Castlegate and the proposed setting of the new Castle Museum entrance building, and also between the base of the Motte and the Foss.
+Consideration needs to be given to the level difference between Castlegate and the proposed setting of the new Castle Gateway Building museum entrance, and also between the base of the Motte and the Foss.
 Level/ramped access is needed to allow movement of wheelchairs, buggies etc, and cyclists.

 - The design needs to provide places for places to sit or “perch”.
 This might include conventional benches or seating but might also include less formal opportunities such as more sculptural objects or steps.
 This approach should also be taken in respect of play and playfulness – surfacing, levels and projecting features can all contribute to this.

 - The design of the space will also need to consider the uncertainty over the Castle Museum extension.
 One approach would be to assume the siting of the former castle gatehouse becomes a focal point for movement in any case, and also a space with views of the Foss and of the Last Drop.
 Other approaches may be considered.